DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-form.md

-dateEditorComponent | ComponentType&lt;[AppointmentForm.DateEditorProps](#appointmentformdateeditorprops)&gt; | A component that renders a date-time editor. selectComponent | ComponentType&lt;[AppointmentForm.SelectProps](#appointmentformselectprops)&gt; | A component that renders a menu of options. labelComponent | ComponentType&lt;[AppointmentForm.LabelProps](#appointmentformlabelprops)&gt; | A component that renders a text label. children? | ReactNode | A React node used to render additional components to the Basic Layout.
+dateEditorComponent | ComponentType&lt;[AppointmentForm.DateEditorProps](#appointmentformdateeditorprops)&gt; | A component that renders a date-time editor. selectComponent | ComponentType&lt;[AppointmentForm.SelectProps](#appointmentformselectprops)&gt; | A component that renders a menu of options. labelComponent | ComponentType&lt;[AppointmentForm.LabelProps](#appointmentformlabelprops)&gt; | A component that renders a text label. children? | ReactNode | A React node used to render additional components to the Recurrence Layout.

 ### AppointmentForm.BooleanEditorProps